BakıKART

 BakıKART is an electronic payment card designed to meet the demands of public transportation passengers in Baku, Azerbaijan, beginning in August 2015.
-Baku Metro and BakuBus lines are operated by the BakıKART system.
+The card can be used on Baku Metro and BakuBus lines.

 History

 Until March 1, 2006, Baku Metro accepted tokens as payment for metro rides.
 In 2007, only RFID "Metro Cards" were used to pay for subway rides.
 The Metro Card, which cost 2 manats, was only available to pay for Baku Metro.
 On August 8, 2015, the Metro Card was replaced by BakıKART.
 During this time, Metro Card balances and initial values could be transferred to BakıKART.

 Overview

 BakıKART is applied to pay the subway and bus fare on BakuBus lines.
 Two types of cards are used in a single system: